 Karen Fleming also leads executive and management training programs for Mercy Connections and the University of Vermont Business Center and is the principal in a consulting practice focused on sustainable/green strategy and branding.
 Karen's teaching and consulting is strongly complemented by over 20 years of strategy, marketing, product development, entrepreneurship and research experience with leading traditional and non-traditional organizations.
 Karen's career includes such notable companies as Procter & Gamble, Ocean Spray Cranberries, Inc., Stonyfield Farm, Seventh Generation and the founding of two companies.
 Karen earned her undergraduate degree from Dartmouth College, and her MBA degree from the Harvard Business School.

-Under Kevin's leadership, the company grew to over $11 million in sales and 80 full-time employees.
+Under Kevin's leadership, Autumn Harp company grew to over $11 million in sales and 80 full-time employees.
 Kevin sold the company in 2001 to a local entrepreneur who has been successful at growing the business and adding employees.
 Since leaving Autumn Harp in 2003, Kevin has assisted small businesses with their development through the Peer to Peer Collaborative and one-on-one coaching / consulting.
-He is part owner of the Bristol Bakery and serves on the Board of the Vermont Community Foundation.

 Debra Howard founded her consulting business in 1991.
 She’s been coaching managers and leaders since well before executive coaching became the gold standard for leadership development.
 She coaches three types of clients: 1) rising stars who have ambitious goals, but not yet the skills, knowledge, self-discipline, or patience with others to achieve them; 2) seasoned, successful executives who are starting to feel uninspired, underappreciated, unhealthy, and stuck, and 3) superstars who are derailing because they’re so intense and hard-charging that they’re having an unintentionally negative impact on others.